 Get Your Resume Ready

 Since you’re not taking vacation and going out as much, you might as well put the time to good use.
 And since you’ve updated your contacts, plan who you want to use as references.
 By the way, times are tough for everyone in this business.
 Like I said, this isn’t the only company cutting staff.
 What makes you think you’re going to find another good job in this field?
 Sorry to be a downer, but you may want to take some time to think about a new career.
 Again, you’re not going on vacation so use the time to investigate a new direction.

 The criteria for deciding who gets cut varies so much among companies.
 If they have any choice of who goes and who stays, improve your chances.
 Not only should you do your job better but see if you can do someone else’s job too.
 Choose something that’s new to you.
 This makes you much more valuable to the company.
 It’s another skill to add to the resume — or it’s the opening to another career.

 You’re not the only one in a tough spot.
 See what you can do for other people.
 Pay the karma forward.
 You’re going to need the help too, and it will enhance your reputation.
 Plus you will have the benefit of knowing you helped someone.
 It’s better than worrying about your troubles.

 There aren’t many guarantees anymore, so you need to be ready for almost anything.
 The best preparation will have you ready to find a new job or succeed at the one you have now.

 Popular search terms for this article:

-how to prepare for a layoff, prepare for layoff, how to prepare for layoff, how to engineer your layoff pdf, HowtoPrepareforaLayoff, how to engineer your layoff, how to prepare a household how to prepare for a layoff, preparing for a layoff
+how to prepare for a layoff, prepare for layoff, how to prepare for layoff, how to engineer your layoff pdf, how to layoff a staff, HowtoPrepareforaLayoff, how to prepare a household how to prepare for a layoff, how to get ready for a layoff, how to engineer your layoff, book about layoff